Daniel-Sameh/DanEvent/README.md

   Fetch all bookings for the authenticated user.

 - **POST** `/api/events/book/:id`
-  Book an event by ID.
+  Book an event by ID for the authenticated user.

 ---